CBIIT/NCI-DOE-Collab-Pilot2-Autoencoder_MD_Simulation_Data/Pilot2/P2B1/README.md

 ## Setup

-First, clone this repository to your machine.
+Clone this repository to your machine.
 If you use [NIH's Biowulf supercomputer](https://hpc.nih.gov), be sure to use the data partition.
 For example:

 ```bash
 # On Biowulf, be sure to use the data partition